SatwikRaoB/AI-NPC-Interactions-with-LLMs/README.md

 The Interactive Conversation experiment compares LLaMA and ChatGPT processing times over 10 conversational turns and visualizing results in a bar chart.
 A conversation loop alternates between LLaMA and GPT-4o-mini, sending a predefined prompt or just letting them talk as both LLM's for 10 turns, measuring processing time for each response using Python's time module.
 The script calculates average processing times, stores them in a list, and uses matplotlib.pyplot to generate a bar chart comparing LLaMA and GPT-4o-mini, saved as processing_times.png.
 The script executes the conversation, displays the chart, and logs response times to a file.

-![A blue and green squares AI-generated content may be incorrect.]

-**Figure 5.
-Average Processing times for LLaMA and ChatGPT**

 ## 9. Temperature Experiment